-- (a) The certified assessed valuation as of January 1, 2020, as provided by the Williamson Central Appraisal District ("WCAD").
-See "TAXING PROCEDURES." - (b) The certified assessed valuation as of January 1, 2021, as provided by WCAD.
-See "TAXING PROCEDURES." - (c) The estimated assessed valuation as of August 1, 2021, as provided by WCAD, is included solely for purposes of illustration.
-No taxes will be levied on this assessed valuation unless it is certified by WCAD.
-See "TAXING PROCEDURES." - (d) Includes the Bonds. - (e) The District's Board, at its meeting in September 2021, levied a maintenance tax only for a 2021 total tax rate of \$0.6580.
-See "TAXING PROCEDURES." - (f) Unaudited as of October 7, 2021.
-Does not include approximately twenty-four (24) months of capitalized interest (\$131,046) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
-Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund. - (g) See "TAX DATA Tax Collections Table 10." - (h) Based upon 3.0 residents per completed and occupied single family home.
+- (a) The certified assessed valuation as of January 1, 2021, as provided by the Williamson Central Appraisal District ("WCAD").
+See "TAXING PROCEDURES." - (b) The certified assessed valuation as of January 1, 2022, as provided by WCAD.
+The certified assessed valuation of \$552,769,621 does not include approximately \$64,385,419 in uncertified value still under review by WCAD.
+See "TAXING PROCEDURES." - (c) The estimated assessed valuation as of July 1, 2022, as provided by WCAD, is included solely for purposes of illustration.
+No taxes will be levied on this estimated assessed valuation unless it is certified by WCAD.
+See "TAXING PROCEDURES." - (d) Includes the Bonds. - (e) The District's Board, at its meeting in September 2022, levied a total tax rate of \$0.4595 for the 2022 tax year.
+See "TAXING PROCEDURES." - (f) Unaudited as of September 8, 2022.
+Does not include approximately eighteen (18) months of capitalized interest (\$315,000) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
+Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund. - (g) See "TAX DATA Tax Collections Table 10." - (h) See "DEBT SERVICE REQUIREMENTS TABLE 3." - (i) Based upon 3.0 residents per completed and occupied single family home and 2.0 residents per completed and occupied duplex unit.